 Children with English as an Additional Language are given support with all learning based on their needs.
-In addition to the in-class support children with higher needs will be taken for group or 1:1 work with TA.
+In addition to the in-class support, children with higher needs will be taken for group or 1:1 work with TA.
+Additional resources will be provided to meet the needs of the individual.
+A child or young person must not be regarded as having a learning difficulty solely because the language or form of language of their home is different from the language in which they will be taught (taken from section 20 of the Children and Families Act, 2014).